 - 2 cups water

-- 4 to 5 cardamom pods, or 1/4 to 1/2 teaspoon ground cardamom
+- 4 to 5 cardamom pods (or substitute 1/4 to 1/2 teaspoon ground cardamom)

 - 1 teaspoon rose water (optional)

-- Make the dough
+Make the Indian milk fritters dough

 - Gradually stir in the milk and mix just until the dough begins to hold together.
 Knead briefly until smooth.
 Divide the dough into 20 equal balls, each about 1 1/2 teaspoons.

-- 2. Heat at least 1 inch of oil in a deep-sided pot over medium heat to 350°F (175°C).
+- Heat at least 1 inch oil in a deep-sided pot over medium heat to 350°F (175°C).

 Make the syrup